pedroelbanquero/functional_information_conjecture/README.md

 ### f(x)=(p+q−2b)x3+(3b−2p−q)x2+px

-For example, if our first point is (0,0)

-with a gradient of p=3 and our second point is (1,4) with a gradient of q=−2, then our curve is:
+For example, if our first point is (0,0) with a gradient of p=3 and our second point is (1,4) with a gradient of q=−2, then our curve is:

 ### f(x)=−7x3+8x2+3x

 ## Data as a result of 2 probnet functions operations

-(TODO)
-SYMBOLS WHO REPRESENTS intercalate pattern probnet functions

 ### information = ( probnet l1 [a,b,c] & probnet l1 [a,b,c])